 May 26, 2021, 11:00am - class 1162 with Toni Rosenwald - 135.4 today.
 With the humid air outside and the crazy heat in the room, I found myself conking out as early as Standing Head to Knee.
 My practice today was probably one of my three worst classes ever, the first two being ones where I ended up in the emergency room.
 I didn't want to end up in the hospital again.
 I'd rather spend the $150 emergency room copay on my USA Yoga Nationals registration fee.
 I feel like Rocky in all of his movies where he starts off each movie out of shape and then intensely trains himself into competition shape before the big fight.

 It seems like only yesterday that I won 4th place in the 2020 USA Yoga Northeast Regionals, 7th place in the USA, and 6th place in the world.
 This year, I won the bronze medal (3rd place) in the Northeast Regionals.
 I had to unseat some pretty stiff competition by taking a chance on a routine with a new pose.
-There are contestants who are stronger, more flexible, and more experienced than I, but few can perform a three-minute routine with the same steadiness.
+There are contestants who are stronger, more flexible, and more experienced than I, but few can perform a three-minute routine with the same steadiness, precision, and control.
 I see so many contestants quiver, shake, and even fall out in their poses.
 It makes me believe that they are not quite ready for what they are demonstrating.
 As many of you know, everything I do is done with great intensity and focus.
 Imagine me with this same intensity twenty, even ten, years ago!
 It would not be an exaggeration to say that someone like me would've had a good chance to upset the top spots in the women's 18-49 category each year, but don't just take my word for it.
 The scores above back up what I say.
 Many of you know how self-critical I am, always striving for perfection.
 When it comes time for me to be a judge, I'm going to be very well-prepared, because I can nitpick anyone's routine, including my own.